CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Experiments Setting

-\textbf{Evaluation:} Following prior work~\cite{Kim2021DiffusionCLIPTD}, we use two metrics to assess MU efficacy: (1) Retain Set Performance ($D_r$ $\uparrow$): Measures accuracy for zero-shot tasks and recall@1, @5, @10 for retrieval.
+Following prior work~\cite{Kim2021DiffusionCLIPTD}, we use two metrics to assess MU efficacy: (1) Retain Set Performance ($D_r$ $\uparrow$):This metric evaluates the accuracy for Zero-shot tasks and the Image Diffusion task, as well as recall@1, @5, and @10 for Retrieval tasks.
 Higher values indicate minimal impact on the retain set after unlearning.
 (2) Forget Set Performance ($D_f$ $\downarrow$): Uses the same metrics as $D_r$.
 Lower values indicate more effective unlearning.